 Potential Settlement: Mild Traumatic Brain Injury – Cognitive Symptoms

-An mTBI may include cognitive problems which impact attention, concentration, memory, information processing, reasoning, and planning.
+An mTBI or concussion may include cognitive problems which impact attention, concentration, memory, information processing, reasoning, and planning.
 As a result, individuals may experience trouble talking and listening, difficulty with reading, writing, and sequencing of events.

 In 2005, the Court in Hornick v Kochinsky, 2005 CanLII 13784 awarded the injured person $125,000 for various injuries that included an mTBI which caused cognitive problems.